-Spray paints dry fast on metal as well.
-On average, spray paints dry to touch within 30 minutes on metal and can be re-coated in an hour.
-One reason is due to the high thermal conductivity of the metal.
-When the weather gets hot, the metal will get hotter too making paint evaporate faster.
+Spray paints dry fast on metal because of the high thermal conductivity of the metal.
+When the weather gets hot, the metal will get hotter too making the solvent evaporate faster.
 However, the paint will dry slower if the weather is cold as the metal will turn cool and sometimes moist.

 Related Read: Can You Spray Paint Glass?